 “Web-based flexibility is part of the appeal of messaging platforms,” said Jon Arnold, principal, J Arnold & Associates, an independent technology research and analyst firm, in SearchUnified Communications.
 “So users can have both real-time and near-real-time options.
 Slack and other similar providers can provide both modes of collaboration.”

-And now voice communications are coming into more common usage in real time communications apps, bypassing traditional telephony providers.
-For example, in Southeast Asia real-time ride-hailing app and platform Grab goes over the top of unreliable local carrier infrastructure to communicate directly with customers through voice messages that are delivered via Voice API through a worldwide, low latency cloud communications network.
+And now voice communications have come into more common usage in real time communications apps, bypassing traditional telephony providers.
+For example, in Southeast Asia real-time ride-hailing app and platform Grab goes over the top of unreliable local carrier infrastructure to communicate directly with customers through voice messages delivered via Voice API through a worldwide, low latency cloud communications network.
 Communicating in a unified communications app with this enhanced capability can save businesses and their workers time and money.

-Furthermore, business use cases for real time communications are now expanding into other commercial fields.
+Furthermore, business use cases for real time communications have now expanded into other commercial fields.
 For example, in workplaces without an office proper (e.g., restaurants, retail stores) where the job description of the employees includes being “on their feet” and “on the go” constantly, they can now use real time communications for task coordination, employee scheduling, work news and more.

 In one use case, real-time messaging on an app can replace blanket emails to employees about internal announcements, which increases engagement and elicits questions from employees in a way that asynchronous email never could, as one manager related in a recent Forbes article.
 This kind of real time communications can optimally benefit personnel who generally work in shifts for groups as diverse as nurses, landscapers, emergency first responders, waiters, sales associates and even baggage handlers.